 Identify your maladaptive thoughts

 There are two ways you can start delving into your maladaptive thoughts and beliefs.
 The first is just to sit down and try to think of them.
 It's a little directionless, but most people will still come up with a lot of results.
-A tip to root them out is to follow your negative emotions (e.g., anxiety, discouragement, resentment) and see where they lead you.
-For example, someone may start thinking about their college classes, feel a bit nervous, then go on to identify some negative beliefs about how they think the other students would make fun of them if they asked a question during a lecture.
-Of course, not every unpleasant feeling has negative thinking lurking behind it, but on the whole looking into emotions is a useful strategy.
+A tip to root them out is to follow your negative emotions, like anxiety, discouragement, or resentment, and see where they lead you.
+For example, someone may start thinking about their college classes, feel a bit nervous, then go on to identify some beliefs about how they think the other students would make fun of them if they asked a question during a lecture.
+Of course, not every unpleasant feeling has self-sabotaging thinking lurking behind it, but on the whole looking into emotions is a useful strategy.

 The second approach is to start with a specific social situation you struggle with, and then examine your thoughts around it.
 Often you'll uncover some unrealistic thinking that is holding you back.
 You could consider a behavior you have trouble initiating.
 What thoughts are keeping you from doing it?
 You can also look back on a social interaction you recently had.
 Say you tried chatting to some co-workers during your lunch break.
 How do you feel it went?
 What discouraged or self-critical thoughts are you having?